Our Verdict

 The Navigator quality score is better than the other Baby Trend strollers we tested in this review, which we would expect, given the higher price tag.
 However, it isn't as high as other strollers with similar prices.

 The materials used on the Navigator have a slight edge over those on the other Baby Trend strollers; the fabric has a tighter weave, the piping is better, the stitching is nicer, and the padding is thicker.
 The overall appearance is better with solid connections and less flex than the cheaper Baby Trend options.
-However, it is evident that it is only average compared to the competition.
+However, it is only average compared to the competition.

 Car Seat Compatibility